Maya’s Tapas and Wine in Hale‘iwa Offers Spanish Fare, a Rarity on O‘ahu

 Breakfast waffles drizzled with a raspberry liqueur syrup ($13).

 The Maya’s burger ($12) is a combination of Kunoa beef and Moloka‘i venison, the slight gaminess offset by caramelized onion and bacon-fig jam.
-Melted goat cheese tied it all together.
+Melted goat cheese ties it all together.
 “Is that the best burger you’ve ever had?”
 Brown asks proudly.
 I had slipped into the mild euphoria of burger bliss, so I was in no condition to make an objective judgment.
 But I believe I mumbled, “probably.”

 The Frittata is loaded with goat cheese, cauliflower, artichoke hearts, brussels sprouts and other veggies ($14).